KursatAltunay/searching/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

-Some data in 'fakeData.json' which are 'longitude', 'lattitude' and 'balance' was changed.
+Some data in 'fakeData.json' which are 'longitude', 'latitude' and 'balance' was changed.

 ## Development server